Bloc politics disguised as multilateralism.

 His speech makes 11 references to Canadian "values," which according to a new Oxfam report, just out, amount to: "The richest one percent in Canada, which is those with a net-worth of $7M and above, hold nearly $1.25 trillion in wealth – almost as much as the bottom 80 per cent combined"; and zero mention of SCO or of BRICS, which Canada can and should join.

-Mr. Carney's speech pumps up instead some vague post-rules-based world order – (the rules-based order was Euro-Canadian-U.S -U.K. neocolonialism) – that Canada and its "NATO allies – including the Nordic-Baltic Eight" are supposedly going to cobble together to compete with the rest of the world.
+Mr. Carney's speech pumps up instead some vague post-rules-based world order – (the rules-based order was Euro-Canadian-U.S -U.K. neocolonialism) – in which "our commitment to Article 5 is unwavering.
+So we're working with our NATO allies – including the Nordic-Baltic Eight – to further secure the alliance's northern and western flanks."

 Individuals with values worth appreciating do not tell you 11 times in one speech what great "values" they have.
 Nor do they accuse of hegemonic ambitions states defending themselves against U.S. hegemonic aggression.